 These combined efforts have improved health, hygiene and nutrition practices in local communities.

-Project Prabhat’s initiatives have directly benefited more than 1.7 million (17 lakhs) people spread across more than 30 locations in India.
-Of these, over 30,000 people have been successfully certified and over 21,000 have already been linked to employment or entrepreneurial opportunities till December 2017.
+Project Prabhat’s initiatives have directly benefited more than 2.9 million people spread across more than 30 locations in India.